Can Ceiling Paint Be Used on Walls? Yes, If You Like It

 - Don't sleep in the room immediately after painting.

 While you definitely can use ceiling paint on walls, you need to realize that it’s going to pick up hand smudge marks and scuffs much more easily.
+White may not be the best paint color for east facing rooms if you're into that kind of decor decision-making.

 So, Can Ceiling Paint Be Used on Walls?